 What is the best Disneyland character dining experience?

 Disneyland character dining costs more than regular theme park dining.
 You’re paying a premium for the one-on-one time with Disney characters.
 Prices for Disneyland character dining start at around $30 for children and go up to $100+.

 Be sure to get your Disneyland discount tickets from our partner, Get Away Today before heading over to Disneyland Resort.Plus, enjoy an extra $10 off when booking a hotel stay of two nights or more along with your discount Disneyland tickets!
-Use promo code Happiest10 at checkout.
+Get my promo code delivered to your inbox now.